 Run your online auction in stages, starting with a well-curated Silent auction.

 A well-curated auction includes items that have broad appeal, display well in your catalog, and are likely to generate lots of bidding interest.
 If you have a large selection of gift cards, be aware that these don't often yield much online income.
 But you may be able to combine some of those gift cards with other items and create more interesting auction packages.
 For instance, if you've received a lot of restaurant gift cards, you could create a Give the Cook a Month Off package.

 When it comes to online auctions: less is more.
 Ideally, you want to get 5 - 9 bids per silent item, in order to maximize earnings.
 This means offering fewer items.
 Think about the number of people likely to bid in your online auction, and limit the number of items you're offering to 35% of that amount.
 That means if you expect 100 people to bid, you'll want about 35 Silent online items in your catalog.
 If you've already procured more items than you need, set some aside for a future event and/or combine some of them into more appealing packages.

-Follow up your Silent auction with an online Live auction.
-Convert your Live auction items to Silent items and set up a separate bidding group for them, so that they open after your Silent auction closes.
+Standard customers can follow up their Silent auctions with an online Live auction.
+Convert your Live auction items to Silent items and set up a separate bidding group for them, so that they open after your regular Silent auction closes.